BeF5/f5j-nginx-k8s-observability/docs/class1/module02/module02.rst

     # The sample rate to use for tracing.
 Float between 0 and 1.
     sampleRate: 1

-  # Mutual TLS settings.
-See https://docs.nginx.com/nginx-service-mesh/guides/secure-traffic-mtls for more info.
   mtls:
     # mTLS mode for pod-to-pod communication.
     # Valid values: off, permissive, strict